casualcore/casual/middleware/administration/documentation/cli/transaction.operation.md

             --list-resources [0..1]
                  list legend for --list-resources

+            --list-transactions [0..1]
+                 list legend for --list-transactions

+            --list-resource-instances [0..1]
+                 the legends for list resource instances suboptions

+                 The following suboptions has legend:

+               SUB OPTIONS:

+                  --all [0..1]
+                       list legend for --all

+                  --internal [0..1]
+                       list legend for --internal

+                  --external [0..1]
+                       list legend for --external

       --information [0..1]
            collect aggregated information about transactions in this domain

       --state [0..1]  (json, yaml, xml, ini, line) [0..1] prints state in the provided format to stdout

+      [deprecated] --list-internal-instances [0..1]
+           @deprecated: use --list-resource-instances --internal

+      [deprecated] --list-external-instances, --list-external-resources [0..1]
+           @deprecated: use --list-resource-instances --external

 ```